 Activity 1: How are lakes made?
 The deepest lake in the world is found in the United States.
 It’s called Crater Lake, and it’s located in Oregon.
 Watch this video to learn how a volcano became a lake.

 Activity 2: One of the activities people enjoy doing on a lake is fishing.
-Let’s do some fishing of our own to practice letters and words.
-Modify or create this fishing activity to meet your child at their level.
-Here are a few ways you can use it:
+Let’s do some fishing of our own to practice letters and words with an indoor “fishing activity.”

-- identifying letter combination sounds, for example ch, sh, th, wh, sl, st, etc.
+- Fish for letters that make combination sounds.
+(For example ch, sh, th, wh, sl, st, etc.)

 Note for grownups: Don’t use this activity to “test” their knowledge but instead to reinforce what they are currently working on.
 Try these types of questions and responses to keep the game positive and engaging: